Lewis Moody vows to ’embrace life’ after motor neurone disease diagnosis

 Rugby Football Union chief executive Bill Sweeney described Moody as “one of the toughest and most fearless players ever to don a back-row shirt”, adding that “his contribution to rugby, both on and off the field, reflects the very best of our sport’s values”.

-Leicester and Bath have spoken of the impact he has made in the only two clubs he served during his 16-year playing career and there has also been a tribute from the Lions.
+Leicester and Bath have spoken of the impact he has made in the only two clubs he served during his 16-year playing career.

+Will Greenwood, Moody’s former England and Tigers team-mate who played in the same all-conquering side that lifted the World Cup, is backing the former flanker to “fight this with every ounce of his strength”.

+“Lewis is the most wonderful human that we love to his very core,” he told BBC Radio 5 Live.

 Kevin Sinfield has offered to help Moody after becoming a campaigner for MND when Burrow, his friend and former Leeds Rhinos team-mate, was diagnosed with the condition in 2019.
 Burrow died aged 41 in June last year.